skhiggins/R_guide/README.md

   * tables - subfolder for tables
 * scripts - code goes in this folder
   * Number scripts in the order in which they should be run
+  * programs - a subfolder containing functions called by the analysis scripts (if applicable)

 ## Master script